hudec117/Mpv.NET-lib-/README.md

 ## Player

 This player was designed to work on Windows and tested in WPF and WinForms.
+As of version 2, support for Linux and Avalonia was added but not extensively tested.

 To overlay controls over the top of the player please start with this [Stack Overflow post](https://stackoverflow.com/questions/5978917/render-wpf-control-on-top-of-windowsformshost).